-HAVE ALL THOSE HOME IMPROVEMENT SHOWS got you thinking about renovating your kitchen, or knocking down some walls and expanding your living room?
+HAVE ALL OF THOSE HOME IMPROVEMENT SHOWS got you thinking about renovating your kitchen, or knocking down some walls and expanding your living room?
 You’re not alone.
-In fact, in 2018, homeowners will spend an estimated $340 billion on home improvements and repairs, up 7% over last year.1 Their motivations are generally twofold: to make their lives a little nicer by enhancing the space they live in, and to protect their home’s value.
+In fact, in 2019, homeowners are expected to spend an estimated $350 billion on home improvements and repairs, up 5% over last year.
+1 Their motivations are generally twofold: to make their lives a little nicer by enhancing the space they live in, and to protect their home’s value.

 Before you start researching contractors and picking out paint colors, make sure your time and money will be well spent and that your project will add to your home’s value—not just your stress level.
 Here are a few dos and don’ts to consider.